 If you are responsible for managing customer data, it is almost certain that you have dealt with the headaches that duplicate data creates.
 Whether that duplicate data ended up in your system as the result of customers filling out forms, your team entering the data manually, or imports from outside platforms — the consequences of that duplicate data are the same, and quite costly.

 In fact, the costs associated with duplicate data are higher than you’d imagine.
 Data quality problems cost U.S. businesses to the tune of more than $600 billion every year.
 Duplicate contacts, companies, and deals in your CRM may be the data problem most viscerally connected to those data-quality related costs.
+They harm customer relationships.
 They are common in most CRM databases and the impact on your marketing, sales, and support initiatives is often easily spotted.

 They harm your marketing automation by causing embarrassing mistakes that harm your brand reputation and drain your marketing budget.
 40% of leads contain bad data.
-With 33% of companies having more than 100,000 records in their CRM, fixing those issues represents a substantial opportunity for growth.
+With 33% of companies having more than 100,000 customer records in their CRM, fixing those issues represents a substantial opportunity for growth.

 However, anyone that has done quite a bit of duplicate data cleaning knows that sticking to simple exact match values to identify duplicates is leaving a lot of meat on the bone.
 In fact, you might be leaving most of the duplicates in your database.